xavierloeraflores/Pandorabot-Chatbot/writeup.md

 - Backend Developer
 - System Architect

-These career paths were choses because it gives the user a wide range of options depending on whether they would prefer to focus on design, business, or coding.
+These career paths were chosen because it gives the user a wide range of options depending on whether they would prefer to focus on design, business, or coding.
 The chatbot will suggest one of these 5 career paths to the user based on their responses to the chatbot's questions.

 ## Chatbot Code